LT has direct experience with both streaming services over multiple years.

 One big con of Sling used to be the inability to pause shows on several channels.
 Pause is now available on all channels.

 The DVR can be a little frustrating to use.
 Not all shows on the DVR list the date, and the oldest recordings are listed at the top.
 You have to click on details to find the date each show aired.

 Is It Worth It?

-During the months I've been using Sling TV, I haven't had technical issues or problems with playback on my Roku or Tivo Stream 4K.
-Technically, it's been a very stable service.
-My main frustration has been the inability to control playback on several live channels and the limited DVR space, even after upgrading.
+During the months I used Sling TV, I had no technical issues or problems with playback on my Roku or Tivo Stream 4K.
+Technically, it was a very stable service.
 The main positives are its low price and the amount of control it offers with add-on packages.
-If it offered a 100-hour DVR and listed all recorded shows with dates, it would be a close to perfect service.

 Lastly, Sling TV Blue allows viewing on up to 3 devices at once, on par with other services.
 This makes it a good option for families.
 Sling Orange though only allows viewing on one device.
-If you get Blue and Orange combined, you'll be able to view on up to 4 devices at once.
+If you get Blue and Orange combined, you can use 4 devices at once.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.